-Start: convenient Donard car park.
+Start: convenient Donard car park

 The trail is well defined and maintained.
 The path leads along a beautiful forest Glen River.
-At this stage it is a pleasure walk until you reach the iconic Mourne Wall at the saddle of the mountain.
+At this stage it is a pleasant walk until you reach the iconic Mourne Wall at the saddle of the mountain.
 The trails takes you along though a steep hill along the walls straight to the top.
 The view from the top is magnificent.
-If you’re lucky with the weather you could see peaks of Scotland, Wales and even my dream island: Isle of Man, where famous deadly speed motorcycle races are taking place.
+If you’re lucky with the weather you could see the peaks of Scotland, Wales and even my dream island: Isle of Man, where famous deadly TT motorcycle races are taking place.

-The Causeway Coast.
+The Causeway Coast, Northern Ireland.

 The north coast of the island is absolutely breathtaking.
 Causeway Coast consists of a number of spectacular attractions.
 Last time I was there I started with Kinbane Castle – a historic castle on a limestone headland.
 Don’t expect a huge heritage but it’s a nice spot to visit.
 Driving 2 km west direction there’s one of the most magnificent attractions I’ve seen in Ireland – Carric-a-rede Rope Bridge.
 It’s an unforgettable walk, 30 metres above the sea surface, through the rope bridge, linking the mainland with the small island.
 It might be a little scary experience if you are afraid of heights but keep focused on the breathtaking panoramic view over the wild coastline landscape and you’ll shortly find yourself on the other side of the bridge.